|1||Product style||WW240, WW320, WW450; LBW240; LBW320; SW240; SW320, DW|

 Cashew kernels are a good source of energy with a high energy value.
 It means that we can get a good source of energy just by eating a reasonable amount, as mentioned above.
 These nuts are a good source of monounsaturated fats, keeping the cardiovascular system healthy.
 But even good nutritious fats can be dangerous to the body when consumed in excess.

-The Nafoods Group is one of the leading companies in Asia in the integrated agro-processing sector.
-Nafoods group has complete control over its value chain, including raw material areas (seedlings, cultivation), harvest (fresh fruit), processing and production, export, and distribution to bring added value.
+Nafoods Group is one of the leading corporations in Asia in the field of processing agricultural products.
+Nafoods Group has complete control over its value chain, including raw materials (seedlings, cultivation), harvesting (fresh fruit), processing and production, export and distribution to bring added value.

-With the European standard factory and production process, we are confident to bring the best cashew kernel products to customers.
+One of the best quality supplier of raw cashew nuts in Vietnam with standard machinery, equipment and production systems.
+We are confident to bring the best cashew kernels products to customers.